BestTimesToVisit.com Logo

 food

-Try the local specialty, escudella, a hearty stew, especially during colder months.
-Many restaurants offer set menus ("menú del dia") which are a great value for lunch, offering a three-course meal at a lower price.
-Tap water is safe to drink.
+Try the local specialty, escudella, a hearty stew perfect for colder months.
+Many restaurants offer set menus (menú del dia) which are often a great value, offering a three-course meal at a reasonable price.
+Explore the local markets for fresh produce and local cheeses.

 packing

 Pack layers!
 Andorra's weather can change quickly, especially in the mountains.
-Comfortable walking shoes are essential, as you'll likely be doing a lot of walking.
-Don't forget sunscreen and sunglasses, even on cloudy days, as the sun's reflection off the snow can be intense.
+Comfortable walking shoes are a must, as you'll likely be doing a lot of walking, whether exploring the city or hiking in the surrounding areas.
+Don't forget sunscreen, even on cloudy days, as the sun at altitude can be strong.

 Weather Details